Xigem Technologies Corporation: Xigem Technologies Shares to Commence Trading on the OTCQB(R) Venture Market

-Toronto, Ontario--(Newsfile Corp. - August 11, 2021) - Xigem Technologies Corporation (CSE: XIGM) (OTCQB: XIGEMF) (FSE: 2C1) ("Xigem" or the "Company"), a technology provider for the emerging remote economy, is pleased to announce that it has been approved to commence trading of its common shares on the OTCQB® Venture Market ("OTCQB"), beginning today under the ticker symbol XIGEMF.
+Toronto, Ontario--(Newsfile Corp. - August 11, 2021) - Xigem Technologies Corporation (CSE: XIGM) (OTCQB: XIGMF) (FSE: 2C1) ("Xigem" or the "Company"), a technology provider for the emerging remote economy, is pleased to announce that it has been approved to commence trading of its common shares on the OTCQB® Venture Market ("OTCQB"), beginning today under the ticker symbol XIGMF.

 "We are pleased to offer investors yet another avenue for trading our shares, and look forward to increasing the awareness around our company for U.S. investors," said Brian Kalish, co-founder and CEO of Xigem.
 "We believe that trading on the OTCQB® can lead to overall enhanced liquidity and visibility in global capital markets as we continue to execute against our strategy of building, acquiring and providing technologies for the ever-emerging remote economy."